l4r3in4/SynLock/README.md

 # SynLock

-Fake ransomware simulator for safe red team training — simulates file locking and drops a ransom note without encrypting data.
-Educational and harmless.
+🚀 SynLock is a fake ransomware simulator for safe red team training.

+Work in progress...